Route 1 Road Repair

 - Contract Type: Firm Fixed Price.

-- Period of Performance: Work must commence within 10 calendar days after Notice to Proceed (NTP) and be ready for use not later than 60 calendar days after NTP, including final cleanup.
-The projected start date is May 2026.
+- Period of Performance: 60 calendar days from the Notice to Proceed (NTP), including final cleanup.
+The estimated project start date is May 2026.

 Submission & Evaluation